Žamberk

 Žamberk (/cs/; Senftenberg) is a town in Ústí nad Orlicí District in the Pardubice Region of the Czech Republic.
 It has about 5,800 inhabitants.
+The town is located on the Divoká Orlice River in the Orlické Foothills.
+It is known as the birthplace of the inventor Prokop Diviš.

+Žamberk was founded in the second half of the 13th century.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of the town is the Žamberk Castle.

+Etymology

+The initial German name of the settlement was Senftenberg.
+It was created from the German word berg ('hill') and the Middle High German word senfte ('gentle', 'soft').
+The Czech name was created by transcription of the German name.

 Geography

 Žamberk is located about 13 km northeast of Ústí nad Orlicí and 49 km east of Pardubice.
 It lies in the Orlické Foothills.
 The highest point is the hill Hůrka at 516 m above sea level.
 The Divoká Orlice River flows through the town.

 Climate

 Žamberk's climate is classified as humid continental climate (Köppen: Dfb; Trewartha: Dcbo).
 Among them, the annual average temperature is 8.3 C, the hottest month in July is 18.3 C, and the coldest month is -2.0 C in January.
 The annual precipitation is 747.7 mm, of which July is the wettest with 98.4 mm, while April is the driest with only 37.2 mm.
 The extreme temperature throughout the year ranged from -30.3 C on 28 January 1942 to 34.8 C on 7 August 2015.